Vishnusai-Dev/LTA-qc-comparison-tool/README.md

 - Fields marked "(Not to be mentioned if value is NA)" in the source nomenclature — and in fact **every** field — is dropped from PD/Size & Fit if blank, rather than printed with an empty value.
+- Most PD lines use `Label : Value`; "Number of External Pockets" and "Number of Inner Pocket" use `Label - Value` (Handbags and Laptop Bag only), matching the nomenclature's own punctuation.
-- The "Warranty provided by brand owner/manufacturer" disclaimer line is always appended at the end of PD, per every category's nomenclature.
+- The "Warranty provided by brand owner/manufacturer :" disclaimer line is always appended at the end of the PD bullet list, per every category's nomenclature.
 - Colour is combined as `Base- Colour1 & Colour2` (only the parts that
   have data).
 - Trolley Bag's "Pockets" line combines External + Internal pocket counts